 We recommend setting aside a couple of days to explore Joetsu and other nearby sights.

 To the east, there is charming Tokamachi, where the striking Hoshitoge terraced rice paddies, Bijin-bayashi Forest, and Kiyotsukyo Gorge are located.

 Northwards, you will find Kashiwazaki, a great little beach town perfect for those looking for an unfussy, simple getaway undisturbed by flocks of tourists.
 Sightseeing spots of note include Lovers' Point and Akasakayama Park.

 Joetsu locals love a chance to party, so look out for these festivals in the surrounding areas:

-Early to mid-April: Evening cherry blossom-viewing in Takada Park, Joetsu
+Early to mid-April: Evening cherry blossom-viewing in Takada Castle Site Park, Joetsu

-Mid-July to mid-August: Sacred Lotus Festival in Takada Park, Joetsu
+Mid-July to mid-August: Lotus Viewing in Takada Castle Site Park, Joetsu

-July 26: Annual fireworks festival at Kashiwazaki Central Beach, Minatomachi Seaside Park area
+July 26: Annual fireworks festival at Kashiwazaki Central Beach, Kashiwazaki Minatomachi Seaside Park area

 The fourth weekend in August: Kenshinko Festival in Kasugayama, Joetsu

 Late October to late November: Nighttime autumn leaf viewing in Akasakayama Park, Kashiwazaki